tokio-rs/website/content/tokio/tutorial/streams.md

 This time the program ends.

 Now, let's limit the stream to single digit numbers.
 We will check this by checking for the message length.
-We use the [`filter`] adaptor to drop any message that does not match the predicate.
+We use the [`filter`] adapter to drop any message that does not match the predicate.

 ```rust